The church's exterior follows the colors of the town's traditional houses

 The walls are decorated with tile panels

-The back of the church faces Ericeira’s main road, by the bus station.
+The back of the church faces Ericeira’s main road.
 It’s easy to reach from anywhere in the center of town, as it’s found at the end of one of the main streets, Rua 5 de Outubro, which leads to the main square, Praça da República.